scalalandio/chimney/docs/docs/under-the-hood.md

 `from.into[To].transform`: it carries around `RuntimeDataStore` like `into.transform`, but don't need to store `source: From` (it will be provided to the type class via argument).
 Then it derives expression of type `To` and wraps it with a type class.

+### Scala 2 vs Scala 3 in DSL

+Definitions of data that have to be accessed in runtime are shared between Scala 2 and Scala 3.
+Differences requireing separate implementations are mostly about:

+  - extension methods (`implicit class` + `AnyVal` for Scala 2, `extension` for Scala 3) - distinct implementations
+  - calling macros (`def` `macro` for Scala 2, `inline def` and `transparent inline def` for Scala 3) - either distinct implementations or some `trait ClassNamePlatform` mixins

+However, both Scala 2 and Scala 3 use `implicit`s, Scala 3 doesn't use `given`s since they could introduce a difference in the behavior (e.g. Scala 2 could still `import module._` while Scala 3 would require `import module{*, given}` - in general such separation is a good idea, but not when it comes to cross-compilation).

 ## Derivation